 - Limit alcohol intake (not more than 14 units per week)

-- discuss the use of HRT and oral contraceptives containing synthetic oestrogen and progestin) with your GP
+- Limit additional use of hormones.
+Discuss the use of HRT and oral contraceptives (containing synthetic oestrogen and progestin) with your GP

 For more information see BreastCancerCare.org.uk or download an informative leaflet directly below: